 Ross I. Molho

 Mr. Molho concentrates his practice on business counseling and employment law.
-Mindful of the cost of legal services, Mr. Molho keeps his clients out of court.
-If he needs to go to court Mr. Molho wins the cases he takes to trial and favorably settles those cases that should not be tried.
+Mindful of the cost of legal services, Mr. Molho works efficiently to solve his clients' problems.
+Most cases he settles favorably.
+Others are tried to verdict effectively and creatively.

 Mr. Molho serves as lead counsel through all facets of trial and appeal.

 He won a 5 day jury trial defending an employer in Joliet, IL against whistleblower and retaliation claims.
 Jurors polled pointed to Mr. Molho’s demeanor and presentation as a key to the victory.

 He won a 3 day bench trial in Cook County Circuit Court defending an employer against claims of retaliation and breach of employment contract.

 Mr. Molho won a six-figure commercial judgment in a New Jersey arbitration proceeding against a large New York law firm.
 Claims included breach of contract and breach of warranty.
 He defeated a six-figure commercial claim in a North Carolina arbitration proceeding against a Charlotte law firm litigating on its home turf.

 He won appeals in the Illinois Circuit Courts for the 1st, 2nd, and 3rd Districts.
 He won summary judgment in the U.S. District Court for the Northern District of Illinois which was affirmed on appeal in the 7th Circuit Court of Appeals.

 On the labor front, Mr. Molho won many labor arbitration cases in a lead chair capacity.